Community Supported Agriculture

 a weekly selection of 6-8 veggies depending on the size of the basket

-For a duration of 25 weeks, from early May to end of October.
+For a duration of 30 weeks, from early April to mid-November.
 Including a two-week break the first two weeks of August.

 To participate in our CSA box program, you agree to two half-days of work in the garden per season.
 If you cannot participate for whatever reason, we charge CHF 90 per half-day that you cannot work.
 More details below.